Deepak-Venkateshvaran/portfolio/_pages/research.md

 Others that I continue working with on funded projects include [Dr Guillaume Schweicher](https://chimpoly.ulb.be/guillaume-schweicher/), [Prof Pablo Padilla](https://mym.iimas.unam.mx/pablo/index.html), Mr Alberto Alcalá Alvarez and Mr Mateo Tonatiuh Rodríguez Cervantes.

 To paraphrase my late mentor [Prof B. S. Chandrashekar](https://artsci.case.edu/artsci-update-archive/b-s-chandrasekhar-former-dean-of-the-college-passes-away-at-93/), "As in life, so in academic career... people will come and go.
 Irrespective of their age, or their education, they will all leave an imprint on us, intellectual and behavioural.
-Be a friend of the world, stay curious, and walk through life believing you have something to learn from all who cross your road.
-Strict adherance to hierarchy can limit your overall learning, and your personal growth."
+Be a friend of the world, stay curious, and walk through life believing you have something to learn from all who cross your road."

-I very much respect these words, and choose to run a research enterprise where responsibilty is shared, and where everyone is respected for their own individuality.
+I very much live by these words.